Summer Courses

 Prerequisite: Admission to the Graduate Athletic Training Program (HALMS)

-Introduces the student to research in athletic training.
-Includes the research process, read, examine, and comprehend peer reviewed journal articles.
-Students will begin assembling a research project on a topic related to athletic training through the development of a research question and the composition of a literature review and methodology based on their proposed topic.
-The culmination of this course will result in submission of an application to the IRB.
+This course introduces the student to research in athletic training.
+The student will learn about the research process, read, examine, and comprehend peer reviewed journal articles.
+The student will begin assembling a research topic related to athletic training through the development of a research question and the composition of a literature review and methodology based on their proposed topic.
 Prerequisite: Year 1 Spring Courses